hyperspy/rosettasciio/docs/supported_formats/edax.rst

     of the need.

-For reference, :ref:`file specifications <edax-file_specification>` for the EDAX file formats have been available publicly available from EDAX.
+For reference, :ref:`file specifications <edax-file_specification>` for the EDAX file formats have been publicly available from EDAX.

 Extra loading arguments for SPD files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^